Discover the 60 best souvenirs from Scotland that you can also buy on a budget… and what Scottish gifts you can buy for your pet!

 In our opinion, we didn’t find worth investing so much money for something that isn’t even really from Scotland.
 So unless you have a large budget, my suggestion would be to stick to Scotland souvenirs like wool items (we’ll get there in a moment).

-If you want to buy a nice gift to yourself or someone else and the price tag isn’t an issue, check for clothes at Hawico, in Edinburgh, which has been producing cashmere clothes since 1874, always in the same factory, or at House of Cashmere in Glasgow.
+If you want to buy a nice gift to yourself or someone else and the price tag isn’t an issue, check for clothes at Hawico, in Edinburgh, which has been making cashmere clothes since 1874, always in the same factory, or at House of Cashmere in Glasgow.

 One of the best tweeds you can find is Harris Tweed.
 The Edinburgh Woollen Mill, with stores throughout the Country (have a look here at the store locations so you can check if you can find one during your trip), has some very nice items.
 You’ll find a ton of Scottish gifts made in Scotland that you can buy for yourself or your loved ones.
 Especially if they’re girls!